OutSystems/OutSystems.SetupTools/examples/DeployOnPrem/README.md

 # OutSystems On-Prem installation

-This a set of scripts to install Outsystems On-Prem.
+This is a set of scripts to install Outsystems On-Prem.

 The scripts will do all the hard part of installing all the pre-requisites, the platform and the post configuration and will let you configure the platform using the Configuration Tool.